MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-arc-virtual-machines.md

 1. Go to the Azure Stack HCI cluster resource and then go to **Virtual machines**.

-1. In the right pane, from the list of virtual machines, select a VM that is not running and you wish to start.
+1. In the right pane, from the list of virtual machines, select a VM that isn't running and you wish to start.

 1. On the **Overview** page for the VM, from the top command bar in the right pane, select **Start**, then select **Yes**.